School Adjustment Support

 Health and Wellness

-Chatham-Kent is a safe community that offers quality health care to its residents.
-We have resources to help you and your family find a family doctor, as well as special health care providers, such as dentists and eye doctors.
-We would also like to help you apply for the
+Chatham-Kent is a safe community that offers quality health care to its residents with access to family doctors, and special health care providers like dentists and eye doctors.
+Learn more about the

-Beyond physical health, we also want your youth to enjoy emotional and spiritual health.
+Beyond physical health, Chatham-Kent has services to support emotional and spiritual health.
 The following resources can provide you and your child support regarding youth-related difficulties: